tc39/proposal-ecmascript-sharedmem/DISCUSSION.md

 Shared memory adds significant, though localized, language complexity, in that the shared memory model is complicated (even if it is a simple model, as such models go) and in that pervasive system dependencies cannot reasonably be hidden by the language.
 Programs with data races may perform differently on machines with weak and strong memory ordering, but behavior may also depend on whether a program becomes jitted or deoptimized, for example, if the interpreter executes synchronizing operations as part of its operation where the jitted code does not.

 Data-race free programs are predictable (they are sequentially consistent) but can be hard to write.
-The low level of the shared memory API increases the likelihood of races.
+The low level of the shared memory API increases the likelihood of creating racy programs.
+Those problems can be mitigated by using safe abstractions.
+However, the semantic complexity remains in the language.

 ### Deadlocks